| Human Rights Violation - Illegal

 to be fully aware of domestic laws and guidelines and to follow

+them.
 Also, Mr. Gupta was illegally detained for about

 36 hours at the Serampore Police Station even though the arrested